Wealth Strategist, Managing Partner

 Reese served as Vice President and Relationship Manager for Trust and Private Banking at Regions Bank for ten years and received multiple Chairman’s Club awards.
 This award honors the top ten percent of associates across 16 states and is the company’s top annual performance recognition.

 Reese holds a Bachelor of Science in Finance with a Minor in Economics from the University of Florida, a Master of Science in Accounting from the University of Tennessee at Chattanooga, an International Baccalaureate (IB) degree, a life insurance license, is a Certified Trust and Financial Advisor (CTFA) and an honors graduate of Cannon Trust School.
-Reese is a Gator100 2019 honoree with Acumen Wealth Advisors recognized as one of the fastest-growing Gator-led companies in the world and a member in InvestmentNews’ 2017 40 Under 40 class for his accomplishments, contributions, leadership, and promise in the financial planning industry.
+Reese is a 2019 and 2020 Gator100 honoree with Acumen Wealth Advisors recognized as one of the fastest-growing Gator-led companies in the world.
+He is also recognized in InvestmentNews’ 2017 40 Under 40 class for his accomplishments, contributions, leadership, and promise in the financial planning industry throughout the United States.
 Reese is passionate about charitable planning and has served as a Hospice of Chattanooga Foundation Board Member for six years, two of which he served as Chairman of the Board.
 Reese is a member of the Student Managed Investment Learning Experience (SMILE) Fund Advisory Board for the University of Tennessee at Chattanooga’s College of Business is also a member of the Chattanooga Estate Planning Council.

 “Success isn’t just about what you accomplish in your life; it’s about what you inspire others to do.”